Internal Communication in International Companies: Succeeding

 |---|---|---|

-| Participation rate by region | Identifies underexposed or under-engaged countries | Compare with the local calendar |
+| Participation Rate by Region | Identifies underexposed or under-engaged countries | Compare with the local calendar |

-| Manager relay delay | Measures the actual speed of ownership | Identify bottlenecks |
+| Manager Relay Delay | Measures the actual speed of ownership | Identify bottlenecks |

-| Share of locally adapted content | Checks the maturity of the glocal model | Too low, headquarters dominates.
+| Share of Locally Adapted Content | Checks the maturity of the glocal model | Too low, headquarters dominates.
 Too high, coherence dilutes |

-| Volume and nature of feedback | Measures the quality of dialogue | A total silence is not a good signal |
+| Volume and Nature of Feedback | Measures the quality of dialogue | A total silence is not a good signal |

-| Participation in global initiatives | Tests the sense of belonging | Read the gaps between professions and countries |
+| Participation in Global Initiatives | Tests the sense of belonging | Read the gaps between professions and countries |

 For HR and communication teams looking to structure this measurement, this guide on measuring employee engagement helps link animation data to more useful objectives for management.